-This guide aims to fix that by describing the best practices for developing web apps with the Symfony full-stack Framework.
+This guide aims to fix that by describing the best practices for developing web applications with the Symfony full-stack Framework.
 These are best practices that fit the philosophy of the framework as envisioned by its original creator Fabien Potencier.

-Best practice is a noun that means "a well defined procedure that is known to produce near-optimum results".
+Best practice is a noun that means "a well-defined procedure that is known to produce near-optimum results".
 And that's exactly what this guide aims to provide.
 Even if you don't agree with every recommendation, we believe these will help you build great applications with less complexity.

 This guide is specially suited for:

 - Websites and web applications developed with the full-stack Symfony Framework.